Telefonica/check-license-compliance/README.md

 * `log`: Log level to use.
 Possible values are `silly`, `debug`, `info`, `warning` and `error`.
 Default is `info`.
 * `fail-on-forbidden`: Boolean value to determine if the action should fail when a file does not have the correct headers.
 Default is `true`.
 * `fail-on-warning`: Boolean value to determine if the action should fail when a file does not have the correct headers.
 Default is `true`.
+* `fail-on-not-valid`: Boolean value to determine if the action should fail (exit 1) when the result is not valid according to the dependencies and the `fail-on-forbidden` and `fail-on-warning` properties.
+Default is `true`.
 * `config`: Multiline string with the whole [configuration](#configuration) expressed as a YAML object as in the configuration file.
 It will extend the values defined in the [configuration file](#configuration-file).
 Any config value that is defined in other inputs will override the values here.
     Example: